vaultprotocolai/vault-protocol-sdk/README.md

-# Vault Protocol SDK
+# AfterCrypt SDK

-TypeScript SDK for building applications on Vault Protocol - the permissionless, AI-monitored vault infrastructure for Web3.
+TypeScript SDK for building applications on AfterCrypt Protocol - the permissionless, AI-monitored vault infrastructure for Web3.

 ## Installation